JackShkifati28/E20_Cache/README.md

 - Simplifies comprehension.
 - Facilitates multiple cache implementations and configurations.

-As previously explained in Project 2, the importance of abstraction and modifiability cannot be overstated when it comes to updating new features and preserving the integrity of the design.
+As previously explained in E20 simulator, the importance of abstraction and modifiability cannot be overstated when it comes to updating new features and preserving the integrity of the design.

 ## **Function Design**
 ___